-The North Star State is home to many activities ranging from winter sports to mountain hiking, urban excursions, and almost everything else.
-Frequently overlooked and written off as flyover country, Minnesota is bursting with top tourist attractions, making it an awesome vacation destination.
+The North Star State has many activities ranging from winter sports to mountain hiking, urban excursions, and almost everything else.
+Frequently overlooked and written off as a flyover state, Minnesota is bursting with tourist attractions, making it an awesome vacation destination.

 Minnesota is truly a hidden gem in America.
 Don’t believe me?
-Ask anyone outside the U.S. about Minnesota and I’ll wager some folks don’t even know it exists!
+Ask anyone outside the U.S., and I’ll wager some folks don’t even know it exists!

-Being Minnesota based, we’ve come up with an entire list of the best places to visit and things to do in Minnesota.
-I may be biased, as I’m Minnesotan born and raised.
+As we are Minnesota-based, we’ve compiled a list of the best places to visit and things to do in Minnesota.
+I may be biased, as I’m a Minnesotan born and raised.
 But I’ll never hide my passion for my home state.

 - 1. Hike around Tettegouche State Park